vasturiano/timelines-chart/README.md

 A parallel timelines layout (swimlanes) for representing state of time-series over time.
 Each timeline segment can be assigned a value on a color scale, either continuous (heatmap mode) or ordinal (for categorical representation).
 Time-series can be grouped into logical groups, represented as distinct sections.
 Allows for exploration using drag-to-zoom or a timeline brush.
-Current example (index.html in local folder) populated with randomly generated data.
+Current example (index.html in example folder) populated with randomly generated data.

 Live example: http://bl.ocks.org/vasturiano/ded69192b8269a78d2d97e24211e64e0